mvricole/Week9_README_MB/README.md

 Acceptance Criteria
 -----------------------
-In order to complete this task, students were asked to create a quiz that does the following:
+In order to complete this task, students were asked to create a node application that does the following:

 Deployed Image